Tony Guerrero: Career highlights

 In 1991 and 1993, Guerrero was a featured headliner at the CanCun Jazz Festival, sharing the stage with legends such as Nancy Wilson, Joe Sample, Wynton Marsalis and more.
-During the same time, Guerrero also performed on extended European tours with Dutch guitarist Emiel van Egdom.

 After signing to Fahrenheit Records for one album (1995's Now & Then which was a collection of new tracks and previous releases), Guerrero signed to NuGroove Records and released Mysterie in 1996, produced by keyboardist Rob Mullins.
 The songs "Mysterie" and "For Your Love" were both hits on jazz radio.

 More albums would follow in the coming years: Apasionado (2008), a collection of original Latin/Brazilian-themed music featuring Grant Geissman, Bill Cantos, Brian Bromberg, and Eric Marienthal; Blue Room (2010) released on Charleston Square Records, which was Guerrero's first release featuring a more traditional, acoustic jazz setting.
 Blue Room spent nearly six months on the national jazz charts and received positive reviews.

 Over the years, Guerrero has also recorded duo albums (with Bill Cantos and Frank Giebels) and band projects featuring his side groups, The Hi-Fi Quintet and West Coast Sound.

 In 2018, Guerrero released a new album of Latin-inspired ballads entitled "Abrazo".
 The album features the flugelhorn as the primary instrument with Guerrero performing most of the other instruments.

 In 2010, Guerrero was chosen to create the big band arrangements for two John Tesh albums (John Tesh Big Band & John Tesh Christmas Big Band).
 These albums were followed by national tours (for which Guerrero held the solo trumpet chair with a 12-piece big band) and a well-received PBS special.

 In 2014, Guerrero hired as music director for Emmy Award-winning actress Jane Lynch's national cabaret tour, See Jane Sing.
 Guerrero's band, The Tony Guerrero Quintet, accompanied Lynch, actress Kate Flannery, and singer Tim Davis on tour dates around the country.

 In 2016, Jane Lynch recorded and released a Christmas album called "A Swingin' Little Christmas" in 2016.
 The album was released on KitschTone Records, Lynch's own record label, which was co-founded by Guerrero.
 Guerrero produced and arranged the music, which included five of his original Christmas songs.
 Two of Guerrero's originals, "Winter's Never Cold (When You're Around)" and "A Swingin' Little Christmas Time", both big band songs, helped the album to reach No. 8 on the Billboard Adult Contemporary charts in 2016.
 In 2017, the album was the #5 Holiday album in the country, propelled largely by the title track.